 - Ask follow-up questions that dig deeper into particular sources

-Standard chat uses the model's training knowledge.
-Research mode actively searches for current information.
+A standard turn draws on what the models already know.
+Research actively searches for current information.
 Use research when you need:

 - Current events or recent developments